-Returns a slide structure that be supplied re-slide to make a copy of the slide or slide->pict to re-extract the entire slide as a pict.
+Returns a slide structure that may be supplied to re-slide to make a copy of the slide or slide->pict to re-extract the entire slide as a pict.

 '''

-(retract-most-recent-slide) \rightarrow slide?
+(retract-most-recent-slide) → slide?

 '''

-Cancels the most recently created slide, and also returns a slide structure that be supplied to re-slide to restore the slide (usually in a later position).
+Cancels the most recently created slide, and also returns a slide structure that may be supplied to re-slide to restore the slide (usually in a later position).